-- When is it difficult for you to do the right thing? - What crosses do you face at home and at school? - How can Jesus help you carry your crosses?
+- Do you ever have second thoughts about doing the right thing? - What helps you to keep going in the midst of suffering? - How can Jesus help you carry your crosses?

 [If you are not going to continue with the doctrinal discussion, proceed to the Gospel in Life.]